Marohn-Group/mmodel/docs/tutorial_graph.rst

     it needs to start with an upper case letter and ends with a period.

-The name of the parameters that pass through each edge is determined and stored in the edge attribute "var".
+The name of the parameters that pass through each edge is determined and stored in the edge attribute "variable".

 .. note::